mirrexagon/lua-irc-engine/README.md

 end)
 ```

+`irc.set_callback` returns `true` on success.
+If a callback has been overwritten, the second return value will be a string stating this.

 ---

 There is a special callback called `RAW` which is called whenever an IRC message is sent or received, with the message as the sole argument.
 This is useful for printing raw messages to a console or logging them.